-- 1. CFS mandated agencies can contact Ozosunon at: (204)-925-0367 or email: caring-for-our- relatives@mamawi.com to discuss if Ozosunon is the best care option and to review and discuss an updated social history report in order to identify the best match for placement. - 2.
+- 1. CFS mandated agencies can contact Ozosunon at: (204)-925-0367 or email: caring-for-our-relatives@mamawi.com to discuss if Ozosunon is the best care option and to review and discuss an updated social history report in order to identify the best match for placement. - 2.
 If all parties agree, Ozosunon will arrange a pre-placement meeting in the care provider home with a CFS mandated agency representative and youth to confirm this is the best match for placement. - 3.
 If placement is agreed upon by all parties, a Payment Placement Agreement (PPA) and Placement Agreement are signed by the CFS mandated agency and Ozosunon and a move in date is set.
 The PPA outlines all costs including supplementary costs such as clothing, education, bus tickets/passes, etc. These forms must be completed prior to child/youth placement. - 4.
 A Care Plan (case management plan) is developed and driven by child(ren)/youth with their families when possible in collaboration with a CFS mandated agency and Ozosunon team and will include components on setting goals for restoring/developing/sustaining healthy family relationships; programming in areas of life skills; culture and recreation activities; education and employment training; mental health assessments; respite plan and in-house chores and responsibilities.
 Consideration will be given to include a family group conference (FGC) to support reunification planning. - 5.
-Regular meetings, communication and care planning occurs between youth and their families when possible, a CFS mandated agency social worker and the Ozosunon team to support the short and long-term goals of the care plan.
+Regular meetings, communication and care planning occurs between youth and their families short and long-term goals of the care plan.
 Reunification and connection to birth families are built into every Care Plan.